Maya adventure details are kindly shared once you’ve checked-in at la Danta Project and completed your orientation and tour.

 el Zotz Maya Adventure

 This is a private adventure to Maya ruins of el Zotz in the middle of the jungle between the Maya villages of Dos Aguadas and Uaxactun.
-This adventure can range from overnight to several days in the Maya jungles of Guatemala.
+This adventure can range from 1 to 3 nights in the ancient Maya jungle of Petén.

-Hundreds of thousands of bats emerge from the cliffs surrounding the Maya ruins of El Zotz each evening.
-Easily extend this hike / MTB ride to continue on to Uaxactun and then down to Tikal – great multi-day Maya adventure option.
+Thousands of bats emerge from the cliffs near the ancient Maya ruins of El Zotz each evening.
+Easily extend this hike / jungle bike ride to continue on to Uaxactun and then down to Tikal or skip Uaxactun and go straight to Tikal.

 Should you decide to extend your el Zotz adventure, we’ll also be packing jungle mules to carry all our associated gear.
 You won’t need to carry anything except yourself and perhaps a bottle of water 🙂 More about the ancient Maya site of el Zotz.